Choosing running shoes can be mind-boggling. We break down all the technical terms and get expert advice on how to choose the right running shoes...

 Choose your terrain

 Don’t limit yourself to running around the block.
-Think about where you want to run, as different landscapes and terrain offer such varied running experiences.
+Think about where you want to run, as diferent landscapes and terrain offer such varied running experiences.
 “If you choose to run off-road you’ll require more grip from the outsole and I would advise investing in a trail shoe,” says Louise.

-Nick Newman, manager at Runners Need Camden, expands: “Road shoes have a atter outsole in order to get more traction on the ground.
+Nick Newman, manager at Runners Need Camden, expands: “Road shoes have a flatter outsole in order to get more traction on the ground.
 Trail shoes have a more aggressive outsole to help with traction on uneven, muddy surfaces, and they also tend to have a more robust upper to be more durable on rugged terrain.”

 Other factors to keep in consideration are the distances you are aiming for.
 Louise says: “Short sprints should be done in racing flats (which tend to have a low midsole stack and are minimalistic in nature), whereas with longer distances such as a marathon, a runner may want a slightly more stable shoe as it may help with fatigue.”